Withdraw from your studies

 Your funding

-If you receive financial support, such as a student loan, speak to the Student Funding Office.
-Withdrawing can affect the funding you’ll receive if you return to university.
+Withdrawing may affect your eligibility for funding and student loans if you return to university.
 However, if compelling personal reasons (CPR) affected your studies, you may be able to apply for additional funding from Student Finance.

 Visa